mongodb-developer/social-app-demo/README.md

 Great job!
 Let's move on to the [next lesson](https://github.com/mongodb-developer/social-app-demo/tree/10-lesson) ->

-> Be sure to switch to the `10-lesson` branch in your local environment.
+> Be sure to commit your branch changes and switch to the `10-lesson` branch in your local environment.